 - The renewable nature of wood is not recognised in the rating system, while recycling is recognised for non-renewable materials such as concrete and steel.
 For equity across these products timber should always achieve recognition for being renewable and automatically gain points on that basis.

 - Locally produced timber produces a minimal carbon footprint.
 Unfortunately life-cycle analysis is not used by GBC in their rating system.
 Life-cycle analysis is essential to determine the relative merits of different materials when assessing environmental impact.
 By choosing to ignore this in their rating tools, materials with a high carbon footprint like concrete and steel are favoured.

 To summarise, the GBC's current materials rating scheme does not reflect a consistent approach to environmental assessment of different and competing construction materials.
 There needs to be equivalence between competing construction materials for the scheme to be reputable.

 Local communities depend on local renewable resources, employment and local trade, all critically important components of sustainability.
 Unfortunately there has been an increase in imported forest products with four times more imports into New Zealand in 2007 than 1990.
-Much of this has come from unsustainable and illegal logging practices and deforestation of natural rainforest with resulting cheap timber supplies.
+Much of this continues to come from unsustainable and illegal logging practices and deforestation of natural rainforest with resulting cheap timber supplies.
 Local growers cannot compete with such destructive practices.
 We'd like to turn this around with clear consumer awareness of the green credentials of locally produced specialty timber.
 Unfortunately the GBC rating tools currently provide no such "green" incentive to the consumer.

 The alternative supply, from imported timber, including certified tropical hardwoods, is far more likely to be from practices destructive to the natural environment and produced under much poorer conditions than practiced by NZ farm foresters.
 Certification schemes must deliver real change in forest management to be considered successful.
 Unfortunately, many schemes are failing to do this; buyers should beware of greenwash when considering certified wood products.
 A recent report found that some forestry green certification schemes: